-This program prepares the graduate to obtain employment and become a productive Information Technology professional in a business-oriented systems environment.
-Students meet with their advisor to prepare an educational plan in one of the three degree pathways.
+This program prepares the graduate to obtain employment and become a productive Information Technology professional in a businessoriented systems environment.
+Students meet with their advisor to prepare an educational plan in one of the three degree areas of emphasis.

 Upon completion of this program, successful students will have demonstrated the ability to apply their skills and knowledge in the following ways: